Omniasherief/Embedded_Linux/Rasp/03/DTO_DTS_Bringup_diff.md

-Great question!
  The difference between modifying the **Device Tree Source (DTS) file** directly and using a **Device Tree Overlay (DTO)** comes down to flexibility, ease of use, and maintainability.
 Let’s break it down step by step.

 ---